7 Recommended Beaches in Okayama Prefecture. Enjoy the summer at the Seto Naikai beaches!

 access:

-Car: 15 minutes from Oku IC on the Okayama Blue Line
+By car: Approximately 15 minutes from Oku IC on the Okayama Blue Line

-4. Somma Beach ( Bizen City)
+4. Somma Beach (Bizen City)

 Beach opening period: Mid-July to mid-August 2024